Webinar Wrap-Up: Quick Start to Captioning

 If you want to DIY your captions, you can utilize a free automatic caption tool with YouTube.
 Although accuracy is a huge issue when it comes to automatic captions, the video platform allows users to go back and edit the script if necessary.

 Whether you create captions yourself or go to a professional captioning company, it’s important to consider quality standards.
 The industry standard is a 99% accuracy rate.
-It’s based on word for word, meaning each word has that percentage chance of being wrong.
+It’s based on word f-for-word, meaning each word has that percentage chance of being wrong.

 |Captioning Accuracy Rates|